 Ok so there’s only really three things you need to nail an at home outfit shot – a camera/phone, tripod and remote/timer.

 Tripod – Depending on how much space you have to work with, you’ll want a sturdy tripod to hold your camera or phone.
 If you don’t have much space, I would advise using a smaller tripod stood on a shelf or chest of drawers.
-If you have more space, invest in a 5-6ft tripod so you can get some full length photos and find the perfect height for you.
+Where you do have more space, invest in a 5-6ft tripod so you can get some full length photos and find the perfect height for you.
 If you’re shooting on your phone, make sure you have a phone holder you can screw on (they don’t tend to be too expensive).

 Personally, I find these the most flattering photos to take at home and once you’ve got the angles right they look great.
 Experiment with shooting from different angles – whether that’s from low down to emphasis the fit of a pair of jeans or more of a bird’s-eye view to bring focus to your accessories and shoes.

 My favourite places to shoot close crop images of my outfits are in my living room or in my bedroom.
 In my living room I tend to either stand with my camera front on to capture a simple image of what I’m wearing or I sit on my sofa and play with angles to snap photos of my accessories (bags, heels, jewellery).
-In my bedroom I tend to sit on my bed, and I find this can make for some great casual outfit photos that feel a bit more candid and less posed.
+For my bedroom I tend to sit on my bed, and I find this can make for some great casual outfit photos that feel a bit more candid and less posed.